 This museum is full of great exhibits, including a planetarium!

 Also available is the Cité Des Enfants, an adventure playground to assist in children’s further learning, where they can test their flexibility and senses.
 An additional charge is required to enter this area but you do get an hour and a half slot.
 There are two areas – one aimed at 2 – 7 year olds and one at 5 – 12 year olds.

-Rochester Museum of Play, Rochester, New York, USA
+The Strong National Museum of Play, New York, USA

 Right near the Canadian border is one of the largest history museums in the US, and it is dedicated to the history and exploration of play.

 It focuses on the role of play in learning and human development and with more interactive games that we can possibly list here.
 They also run regular events, such as “Buggy Bonanza” where kids can find out all about the insect world and play nature inspired games.

 It is also around a one and a half hour drive from Niagara Falls, so you can really make the most of your visit!

 We hope this round-up of amazing museums for kids has inspired you for your next family getaway.
 Do let us know in the comments below if you’ve been to any of the ones we’ve mentioned, or if you’ve got your own recommendations!